knupfer/type-of-html/Readme.md

 big table benchmark here is only a 4x4 table.
 Using a 1000x10 table like on the blaze homepage yields even better relative performance (~9 times faster), but would make the other benchmarks unreadable.

+If you use ghc 802 performance will be about 20% slower compared to newer ghcs, but obviously still a lot faster than blaze.

 How is this possible?
 We supercompile lots of parts of the generation process.
 This is possible thanks to the new features of GHC 8.2: